 - Network failure when playing online or downloading a game/app.

-- Sudden power failure/surge.
+- Sudden power outage/surge.

 - Unexpected system shutdown.

 As a result, you’ll get a blue screen with a message saying: “The database is corrupted, restart the PS4”.

 Whatever the cause of corruption is, you cannot get to know about it until you access the damaged data.
 You get any of the below-mentioned symptoms while trying to interact with corrupt data of your PS4 database: